-Our Gov42 work will build on groundbreaking, evidence-based innovations with our partners at the World Bank, the White House, and elsewhere to extend behavioral science innovations across an array of public programs and processes.
+Our Gov42 work builds on groundbreaking, evidence-based innovations with our partners at the World Bank, the White House, and elsewhere to extend behavioral science innovations across an array of public programs and processes.
 We’ve already redesigned summons tickets in New York City to make them easier to understand.
 We’ve increased access to financial aid and boosted school persistence at state universities and community colleges.
 We’ve designed an inexpensive way to reduce water consumption with a municipal utility.
 And we’ve helped improve adherence to statin medication.

 Low-cost, behaviorally-informed changes can have outsized impacts.
 If you’re a U.S. city or state agency interested in working with us, contact us at email@example.com or tweet at @ideas42 to join the conversation.

 Support for Gov42 initiatives is provided in part by the Laura and John Arnold Foundation.
 Laura and John Arnold Foundation’s core objective is to address our nation’s most pressing and persistent challenges using evidence-based, multi-disciplinary approaches.